penumbra-zone/penumbra/docs/guide/src/README.md

 ## Using Penumbra on the web

-The easiest way to get started using Penumbra is with the Penumbra web extension.
-The [web extension][webext] runs entirely locally, and contains an embedded ultralight node that syncs and decrypts only the data visible to your wallet.
+The easiest way to get started using Penumbra is with the [Prax Wallet] web extension.
+The web extension runs entirely locally, and contains an embedded ultralight node that syncs and decrypts only the data visible to your wallet.
 Websites can request to connect to your wallet and query your data.